burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 There are a lot of materials.
 And in my personal feeling, this course should have 6 credits.

-The course was taught by [prof.Peter Richtarik](https://richtarik.org/) and has a lot of interaction with the students.
+The course was taught by [prof. Peter Richtarik](https://richtarik.org/) and has a lot of interaction with the students.
-If you're a student, you love math, and you're working under create future Machine Learning/AI you should enroll into it definitely!
+If you're a student, you love math, and you're working to create future Machine Learning/AI you should enroll in it definitely!

 ## GPU and GPGPU Programming, CS380

 This is an interesting intensive course which covers both compute and graphical pipelines of modern GPUs teched by [prof. Markus Hadwiger](https://www.kaust.edu.sa/en/study/faculty/markus-hadwiger).